Ayush-1271/Bin2Book-Novel-Scraper/README.md

 ---

-## 📜 License & Attribution
+## 📜 License & Copyright

+**Proprietary Software (All Rights Reserved)**

+This software, Bin2Book Novel Downloader, is the intellectual property of Ayush Ranjan (CipherMoth).

-Bin2Book is copyrighted © 2025 Ayush Ranjan (CipherMoth).
+* **Copyright:** © 2025 Ayush Ranjan (CipherMoth).
 All rights reserved.

-**Built with:**
-- Python 3.10+
-- Selenium & Undetected ChromeDriver
-- ReportLab
-- PyPDF
-- Tkinter
+* **Permitted Use:** You are granted the right to download, install, and use the compiled application for personal, non-commercial novel archiving purposes.
+* **Restrictions:** You may not copy, modify, redistribute, or use the source code for any purpose.
+Unauthorized use, reproduction, or distribution of this software is strictly prohibited.

 ---